Sanitation

 What material is my boat's holding tank made of?

-Tanks are usually made of the following materials:
+Tanks are typically made of the following materials:

 Flexible Plastic